-290.127 Family and personal relationships between a member of the Audit Team and a Director or Officer or certain employees (depending on their role) of the Audit Client may create self-interest, familiarity or intimidation threats.
-The existence and significance of any threats will depend on a number of factors, including the individual's responsibilities on the Audit Team, the role of the family member or other individual within the Client and the closeness of the relationship.

-Immediate Family member influences subject matter information or was in such a position during any period covered by the Engagement or the Financial Statements, the threats to Independence can only be reduced to an Acceptable Level by removing the individual from the Audit Team.
+- 290.127 Family and personal relationships between a member of the Audit Team and a Director or Officer or certain employees (depending on their role) of the Audit Client may create self-interest, familiarity or intimidation threats.
+The existence and significance of any threats will depend on a number of factors, including the individual's responsibilities on the Audit Team, the role of the family member or other individual within the client and the closeness of the relationship. - 290.128 When an Immediate Family member of a member of the Audit Team is: - (a) A Director or Officer of the Audit Client; or - (b) An employee in a position to exert significant influence over the preparation of the client's accounting records or the Financial Statements on which the Firm will express an Opinion, or was in such a position during any period covered by the engagement or the Financial Statements, the threats to Independence can only be reduced to an Acceptable Level by removing the individual from the Audit Team.
 The closeness of the relationship is such that no other safeguards could reduce the threat to an Acceptable Level.
 Accordingly, no individual who has such a relationship shall be a member of the Audit Team.